filecoin-project/fvm-starter-kit-deal-making/README.md

 * [FEVM Hardhat Starter Kit](https://github.com/filecoin-project/fevm-hardhat-kit)
 * [FEVM Foundry Starter Kit](https://github.com/filecoin-project/fevm-foundry-kit)

+Also have a look at this accompanying [Quickstart](https://pl-strflt.notion.site/Data-FVM-Getting-Started-with-the-Client-Contract-745e307f48a147148293aebace746c7f) that dives a bit deeper with the resources described in this repo.

 The whole flow for deal making (from file upload to making a deal on FVM) is described here:

 ![shapes (6) copy](https://user-images.githubusercontent.com/782153/224225887-1a546129-62b5-41e8-b98d-eb52fe35fac8.png)